bazelbuild/rules_swift/doc/faq.md

 2. Build the `swift_library` directly with a config.

-You can alternately create a config to build for the desired platform in your .bazelrc:
+You can alternately create a config to build for the desired platform in your `.bazelrc` file:

 ```
 build:ios_simulator --platforms=@build_bazel_apple_support//platforms:ios_sim_arm64